-This Greek Beef Souvlaki Skewers Recipe is inspired by “The Odessey” and wanting to share Ancient Greek Culture and Recipes with my children.
-The Beef Kebabs are easy to make, full of colorful vegetables, and are served with an awesome feta and dill dipping sauce!
+This Greek Souvlaki Recipe is inspired by “The Odessey” and wanting to share Ancient Greek Culture and Recipes with my children.
+The Beef Kabobs are easy to make, full of colorful vegetables, and are served with an awesome feta and dill dipping sauce!

 Have you ever had a story imprint itself on you so thoroughly that you are sure you will remember it for the rest of your life?
 When I was little my Dad told my brother and I a bedtime story that I will never forget.
 I have read many books that have left a lasting impression, but only one feels like it has left its imprint so deep inside me that it will stay with me forever.

 The story?
 The Odyssey.
 After we were asleep, my Dad would read a chapter on his own, and the next evening he would recite his version of the tale for us.
 There was no movie, there were no pictures.
 It was story telling like they used to do around a campfire late at night, and we ate it up.